 The Secret Gardener

 Emma Marhefka, soprano, has country-wide performance credits including Lauretta (Gianni Schicchi) Opera Tampa, Younger Alyce (Glory Denied) Knoxville Opera and Opera Roanoke, and Frasquita (Carmen) Des Moines Metro Opera.
 She has been a young artist with Des Moines Metro Opera, Wolf Trap Opera, and Santa Fe Opera as cover for Adina (The Elixir of Love).
-While at CCM, Marhefka sang Susanna (The Marriage of Figaro), Mary Johnson (Fellow Travelers), The Vixen (The Cunning Little Vixen), and Sandrina (La Finta Giardiniera).
-She has been a regionalist for the Metropolitan Opera Laffont Competition and a 2023 finalist in Houston Grand Opera’s Eleanor McCollum Competition.
+While at CCM, Marhefka sang Susanna (The Marriage of Figaro), Mary Johnson (Fellow Travelers), The Vixen (The Cunning Little Vixen), and Sandrina (The Secret Gardener).
+She is a winner of The Metropolitan Opera’s 2025 Laffont Competition and a 2023 finalist in Houston Grand Opera’s Eleanor McCollum Competition.

 Gabrielle Salomon (she/her) is an avid performer and educator throughout the valley.
 Salomon participated in both her church and school choirs growing up which sparked her passion for music education.
 She continued to pursue her love for music at Arizona State University, earning degrees in Vocal Performance and Music Learning and Teaching.
 She is actively contracted with Arizona Opera as a chorister and Victory Lutheran Church as the soprano section leader.
 Salomon has extensive stage and concert performance experience.
 Recent credits include Mabel in The Pirates of Penzance and soprano soloist in Handel’s Messiah.
 She independently teaches private voice, piano, and ukulele lessons.
 Another passion of Salomon's is history, which she minored in with an emphasis on American History.
 Her favorite time period is the Gilded Age.